ggerganov/ggml/README.md

 # ggml

-Tensor library in C for machine learning
+Tensor library for machine learning

 ## Features

-- Automatic differentiation (WIP)
+- Written in C
 - 16-bit float support
+- Automatic differentiation (WIP in progress)
 - ADAM and L-BFGS optimizers
-- Optimized for Arm64 architectures (i.e. MacBook M1) via NEON intrinsics
+- Optimized for Arm64 architectures (M1) via NEON intrinsics
 - On x86 architectures utilzes AVX intrinsics
 - No third-party dependencies
 - Zero memory allocations during runtime

-## Local GPT inference
+## Example - GPT inference

-Using ggml you can run [GPT-2](examples/gpt-2) and [GPT-J](examples/gpt-j) inference locally on your computer without any additional software or hardware.
-You don't even need to install python or any other third-party library.
+With ggml you can efficiently run [GPT-2](examples/gpt-2) and [GPT-J](examples/gpt-j) inference on the CPU.

-The example programs are implemented in C++.
-They run entirely on the CPU.

-Here is how to use them:
+Here is how to run the example programs:

 ```bash
 # Build ggml + examples